modeneis/tweetaspike/README.md

 #### Run

-To run the application, run command: **node server**
+To run the application, run command **node server** from the application root folder.

 You should see message **Connection to Aerospike cluster succeeded!**

 If you see *Connection to Aerospike cluster failed!*, please make sure your instance of Aerospike Server is running and available.
 Also confirm that **aerospikeCluster** and **aerospikeClusterPort** are set correctly as described above in the Config section.

 If all is well, open web browser and point it to: [http://localhost:9000](http://localhost:9000)

-##### Updating Styles
+#### Updating Styles

-After making changes to [app.scss](https://github.com/aerospike/tweetaspike/blob/master/app/styles/app.scss) or [main.scss](https://github.com/aerospike/tweetaspike/blob/master/app/styles/app.scss), run command **grunt** from the application root folder.
-This will compile modified .scss files and generate respective .css files and add/replace them in .tmp folder for the application to load.
+In a different terminal window, browse to the application root folder.
+Then run command **grunt** &mdash; and keep it running while you are updating [app.scss](https://github.com/aerospike/tweetaspike/blob/master/app/styles/app.scss) or [main.scss](https://github.com/aerospike/tweetaspike/blob/master/app/styles/app.scss).
+This will compile your updates in .scss files and generate respective .css files in real-time.

 ## Additional Information